Pakistan arrests senior party leader of ex-PM Imran Khan - ExBulletin

 A former cricketer star turned Islamist politician, Khan was injured in a gun attack while leading a rally in the capital, Islamabad, last November.
 One of Khans supporters was killed and several others were injured in the firefight.

-In October, the electoral commission disqualified Khan from holding public office for five years after finding he had illegally sold gifts to the state and concealed assets as prime minister.
+In October, the electoral commission disqualified Khan from holding public office for five years after it found he had illegally sold gifts to the state and concealed assets as prime minister.
 Khan denies the charge and has filed a petition with a court challenging the commission.

 Khan also claimed he was overthrown in a plot by Sharif and Washington, claims they both deny.

-Along with the Punjab provincial assembly, Khans’ allies earlier this month also dissolved the legislature in the northwestern province of Khyber Pakhtunkhwa, where Pakistan’s Tehreek-e-Insaf also held majority seats.
-The party demanded a snap federal election, which the Sharifs government rejected, saying the vote will take place as scheduled later this year.
+Along with the Punjab provincial assembly, Khan’s allies earlier this month also dissolved the legislature in the northwestern province of Khyber Pakhtunkhwa, where Pakistan’s Tehreek-e-Insaf also held majority seats.
+The party has demanded a snap federal election, which Sharif’s government has rejected, saying the vote will take place as scheduled later this year.

 |